How to Choose a Bodysurfing Handboard

 In my view, elliptical/oval shapes (surfboard shapes) or rounded rectangle shapes (snowboard or skateboard shapes) are by far the best shapes to consider.

-Because these shape handboards maximise the best surface area for the fastest body lift up and out of the water, resulting in less drag.
+Because these shape handboards maximise the best surface area for the fastest body lift up out of the water, resulting in less drag.

 Handplanes with cut out shapes in the tail, namely; crescent tails and fishtails, just to name a few, straight away these bodysurfing handplanes lose this amount of surface area and volume due to these tail shapes.